What Millennial Parents Wish They Were “Warned” About Before Having Kids

 Bringing a new baby home almost feels like putting out your best china or crystalware — you are deathly afraid someone is going to break it.
 I think a lot of moms (myself included) are too afraid to let their newborns and young babies do things such as sit in a car seat or be in a baby carrier or start using a bottle because they feel like it can negatively affect or hurt the baby somehow.
 But that’s not true at all.
 Babies are so much stronger and resilient than you can imagine.
 Don’t be afraid to try new things and habits with your baby — it makes it a lot easier for them to get used to it.
 Definitely check with your pediatrician before making any major changes in your baby’s routine.

 Breastfeeding may be the hardest aspect of having a child.
-Even harder than labour.
-Be warned and be prepared
+Even harder than labor.
+Be warned and be prepared.

 A few important things to note about breastfeeding:

-• Breastfeeding is awkward and a little painful in the first few days but you get used to it quickly.
+- Breastfeeding is awkward and painful in the first few days, but you get used to it quickly.

 This one hit me like a bus.
-I just assumed the first three to six months would be the sleep deprivation phase and then the baby would kind of just start sleeping through the night.
 Isn’t sleeping kind of pre-programmed into every living creature’s brain?
 Turns out it is not.
-Most definitely not.
+It’s a skill you have to teach.
 Babies and children have to be trained to be good sleepers.
 Like complex calculus, some get it right away, some take their sweet time, some never do and some just hate it.
-My toddler is two years old and still wakes up once or twice a night and now I know that it’s quite normal for kids to wake up frequently at night until they’re five or six.
-What?
+It’s quite normal for kids to wake up frequently at night until they’re five or six.
 Say bye-bye to uninterrupted sleep for a little while.

 Asking for help doesn’t make you a bad or weak parent.
 It actually makes you a better, happier one.